geodesign/django-raster/README.rst

 Rasters for Django
 ==================

-Django-raster provides the simplest possible raster data integration for Django projects using PostGIS database backends.
+Django-raster provides the simplest possible raster data integration for Django projects using PostGIS database back-ends.

 Setup
 -----
-**Note: This package requires a PostGIS >= 2.0 databse backend**
+**Note: This package requires a PostGIS >= 2.0 database back-end**

 1. Install package with `pip install django-raster`